Posts Tagged ‘McLaren M10B Chev’

 hamo 911

-In the 1969 ATCC he came very close to taking the title with consistent second places, ultimately the championship was won by Pete Geoghegan by 1 point, in his Mustang, the fifth win in the event for the beefy, supremely talented Sydneysider.
+In the 1969 ATCC he came very close to taking the title with consistent second places, ultimately the championship was won by Pete Geoghegan by one point, in his Mustang, the fifth win in the event for the beefy, supremely talented Sydneysider.
+The battle went down to the wire in the final round at Symmons Plains.

-In the middle of his ATCC campaign Hamilton was recruited by ‘Big Al’ Turner to drive a factory Ford Falcon XW GTHO Phase1 in the Bathurst 500 together with 500 debutant Allan Moffat that October.
+In the middle of his ATCC campaign, Hamilton was recruited by ‘Big Al’ Turner to drive a factory Ford Falcon XW GTHO Phase 1 in the Bathurst 500 together with 500 debutant Allan Moffat that October.

 Moffat was in good form having won the preceding Sandown 500 in his big Falcon.
 Still a young driver, Turner was keen to exploit Hamilton’s speed, smoothness and mechanical sympathy.
 It was the start of a relationship between the drivers which would be mutually beneficial over the next decade.